 When used correctly, getting involved on Houzz as a contractor can:

-Of course, keeping up with Houzz marketing can also be very time-consuming, which is where our marketing team at Ballantine can help.
+Of course, creating an entire Houzz marketing strategy can also be very time-consuming, which is where our marketing team at Ballantine can help.
 Allow us to build and manage your Houzz profile so you can focus on your business!
+Contact us today for more Houzz ideas and stay up to date on the best marketing tips for contractors!